MireyaMMO/cLCS/README.md

 ## Description
 This repository contains the scripts needed to deploy a series of particle releases using OpenDrift and calculate the  associated climatological Lagrangian Coherent Structures.
-The user can define a variety of parameters, for more information see the [jupyter notebook example](https://github.com/MireyaMMO/cLCS/blob/main/examples/01_cLCS_complete_run.ipynb).
-Support of quad-triangular unstructured grids such as SCHISM outputs is being tested.
+The user can define a variety of parameters, for more information see the [jupyter notebook example](https://github.com/MireyaMMO/cLCS/blob/main/examples/01_cLCS_ROMS.ipynb).
+Support of quad-triangular unstructured grids such as SCHISM outputs is supported ([hydro+waves](https://github.com/MireyaMMO/cLCS/blob/main/examples/02_LCS_SCHISM.ipynb), [stokes drift only](https://github.com/MireyaMMO/cLCS/blob/main/examples/03_LCS_SCHISM_stokes_only.ipynb)).
 The main objective of this repository is to calculate climatological LCSs, however options are provided if the user is interested in calculating non-climatological LCSs.

 ## Conda Installation